Ajinkya-Furange-Patil/cognifyzTechnologies/Level 1/Task 2/time-greeting/README.md

 # Time-Based Greeting Alert

-Click a button to see a greeting that changes based on the current hour (or a fake hour you enter for testing).
+Click a button to see a greeting that changes based on the current hour.

 ## Files